SeanBryan/MCMC_demo/README.md

 %run emcee_demo_linear.py
 ```

 the two figures below should appear.
+The exact values may change slightly, since new random numbers are generated at each run, but they should be very similar.

 ![Best Fit](emcee_demo_bestfit.png?raw=true)
 ![Best Fit](emcee_demo_triangleplot.png?raw=true)